-I have reviewed all documentary evidence and accept that the tenants have been served with notice to end tenancy as declared by the landlord.
-The notice is deemed to have been received by the tenants on January 4, 2010, and the effective date of the notice is January 14, 2010.
+I have reviewed all documentary evidence and accept that the tenants had been served with notice to end tenancy as declared by the landlord.
+The notice is deemed to have been received by the tenant on February 22, 2010 and the effective date of the notice is amended to March 4, 2010, pursuant to Section 53 of the Act.
 I accept the evidence before me that the tenants failed to pay the rent owed in full with in the 5 days granted under section 46 (4) of the Act.